evanshortiss/fh-mbaas-proxy/README.md

  [![Circle CI](https://circleci.com/gh/evanshortiss/fh-mbaas-proxy/tree/master.svg?style=svg)](https://circleci.com/gh/evanshortiss/fh-mbaas-proxy/tree/master)

-One of the most useful features of the Red Hat Mobile Application Platform is mBaaS Services.
-These services enable developers to expose reusable RESTful APIs that can be used by multiple projects.
-One drawback of this however is that code duplication can occur in the dependent cloud applications.
+MBaaS Services are one of the most useful features of the Red Hat Mobile Application Platform.
+These services enable developers to expose reusable RESTful APIs (or anything else that you can serve over HTTP!) that can be used by multiple projects.
+One drawback of this however is that code duplication can occur in the dependent cloud applications since you might find the need to call the same endpoints in each using $fh.service, and return those results to a Client Application.

 _fh-mbaas-proxy_ aims to resolve this duplication by serving as an express middleware that can be added to any Cloud Application to expose service routes